Close Menu

 Our goal is to win your benefits for cerebral palsy.
 We do win cases prior to the hearing stage.
 However, we also win cases at the hearing level.
 If you do not win your case at the hearing, you can appeal.
 There are only a few appeal options.

-For example, if the judge issues an unfavorable decision, then we can appeal your case to the Appeals Council.
+For example, if the judge issues a denial, then we can appeal your case to the Appeals Council.
 If the Appeals Council denies review, then we can file an appeal in Federal Court.
 Hopefully, your case will never go that far.
 In order to fight government agency decisions you need a good lawyer.
 If you need help at any level of your case, then call us.

 HOW TO WIN SSD BENEFITS IF YOU HAVE CEREBRAL PALSY

 Proving your RFC is only one element in your SSD case.
-In order to win your benefits, you need to prove that your cerebral palsy meets or equals an SSA listing.
-If you do not meet or equal a listing, your can try to win your case with the VE.
+In order to win your SSD benefits, you need to prove that your cerebral palsy meets or equals an SSA listing.
+You can do this by learning about step three of the review process.
+If you do not meet or equal a listing, then you can try to win your case with the VE.
 There are many complex Social Security laws.
 And, they all apply to each case.

 EXPERIENCE WINS SSD BENEFITS FOR CEREBRAL PALSY

 The best thing about hiring us is we take care of your case.
-We have specialists who will help you apply for SSD and SSI benefits.
+We have experts who will help you apply for SSDI and SSI benefits.
 If you need help filing out SSA’s paperwork, we will help you fill out the forms.

 We help you collect your records.
 Also, we appeal any SSA denial.
 If your case is denied, then we request your hearing.
 Then, we prepare you for court.
 Preparation for court requires review of your records.
 But, it also requires preparing you to testify.